Hazardous Waste Day set for Sept. 23

 Residents should not bring computers, printers, fax machines and other electronic equipment, motor oil, regular alkaline batteries, car batteries, tires, garbage, medical waste, asbestos, ammunition or fireworks, prescription medications, Freon or unknown gases, explosives and other highly reactive materials, radioactive materials and smoke detectors.

 Computers, printers, fax machines and other electronic equipment can be brought for free to the New Milford Recycling Center during regular business hours.

 Oil-based and latex paint may also be dropped off at no charge at Sherwin Williams and Ring’s End on Route 7 and H.H.
 Taylor & Son on Railroad Street.

-Small propane tanks for the gas grill may be dropped for free at the Recycling Center with a pass obtained from the HHWD at John Pettibone School site.
-This is a one-day-only pass for Sept.
+Small propane tanks for gas grills may be dropped for free at the Recycling Center with a pass obtained from the HHWD at John Pettibone School site.
+This is a one-day pass for Sept.
 23 only.